 Figure 3 also shows that both correction levels result in the removal of some congeners from consideration, without altering the relative composition of the remaining congeners.
 The 3x scenario removes many more congeners than the 1x scenario (the 3x scenario also generates too many zeros for conducting PVA with the surface water data).
-The implication for conducting PVA on censored data compared to uncensored data as we have chosen, is that the impact of censoring on congeners that are not consistently removed will be small, because the relationship between the retained congeners does not change, on the other hand, congeners that are sometimes removed and sometimes not, will alter to some extent the light end of PVA end-member compositions, while end-members dominated by light congeners unequally because of the censoring rules, which is itself a potentially confounding factor.
+The implication for conducting PVA on censored data compared to uncensored data as we have chosen, is that the impact of censoring on congeners that are not consistently removed will be small, because the relationship between the retained congeners does not change, on the other hand, congeners that are sometimes removed and sometimes not, will alter to some extent the light end of PVA end-member compositions, while end-members dominated by light congeners will not be detectable.
+Whether this effect is beneficial or introduces artifacts depends on a few factors but is ultimately difficult to discern.
+What is certain is that blank correction affects the congeners unequally because of the censoring rules, which is itself a potentially confounding factor.
 (Interestingly, the composition of blank contamination is frequently very similar to the composition of the sample itself, as in the case of SR4, but the explanation is unknown.)